-1.7 A program advisory committee must be established for the program, structured within a college/institutional system.
+1.7 A Program Advisory Committee (PAC) must be established for the program, structured within a college/institutional system.
 Terms of reference for this committee must be defined in accordance with the college/institution policies.
 The collective membership of the committee is intended to provide information and advice to support both the program and dental hygiene education.
+Therefore, the program advisory committee Chair must be an external member.
 The voting membership must consist of non-faculty members.

 - a.
 List the members of the program advisory committee, indicating their educational and professional backgrounds and the constituent group or organization they represent, if applicable. - b.
 Provide a brief description of the role of the program advisory committee. - c.
-Provide the Committee meeting minutes held in the past two (2) years.
+Should the program have a public member on the committee, please identify it in your documentation. - d.
+Provide the Committee meeting minutes held from the past two (2) years.